If there’s 1 thing that’s become abundantly clear over the past 6 weeks, it’s how incredibly adaptable we are as humans.

 For activities that require a lot of spinal movement – like crawling on the ground – the core muscles produce less stiffness… more stiffness when you’re lifting up your squirmy 25lb child, and super-rigid when you’re pushing your car out of the mud/snow.

-When your core stops working properly, it spells trouble for your structure including your discs, spinal joints and the ligaments that support your spine and pelvis.
-Not to mention, when the core stops doing its job to stabilize the spine correctly, the wires (nerves) that connect your brain to your body can also become irritated.
+When your core stops working properly, it spells trouble for your structure including your discs, spinal joints, and the ligaments that support your spine and pelvis.
+Not to mention, when the core stops doing its job of stabilizing the spine correctly, the wires (nerves) that connect your brain to your body can also become irritated.
 Apart from causing pain, this nerve interference can turn around and cause even more problems with your core.

 Top 5 Core Exercises